 1 McDonald to take on that Chair's role and Pauline 2 Leeson then taking on the Chair from Martin, there is a 3 natural succession plan in there that has allowed each 4 of us, well apart from myself, but allowed for Martin 5 and Pauline to be able to have that support in stepping 10:23 6 into that role.
-7 25 Q. If we look at the terms of reference at 6.3 of the 8 Governance Committee: 9 10 "The terms of reference detailed that the remit of the 10:24 11 Committee is to ensure that: 12 (a) there are effective and regularly reviewed 13 structures in place to support the effective 14 implementation and continued development of integrated 15 governance across the Trust; 10:24 16 (b) assessment of assurance systems for effective risk 17 management which provide a planned and systematic 18 approach to identifying, evaluating and responding to 19 risks and providing assurance that responses are 20 effective; 10:24 21 (c) principal risks and significant gaps in controls 22 and assurances are considered by the Committee and 23 appropriately escalated to the Trust Board; 24 (d) timely reports are made to the Trust Board, 25 including recommendations and remedial action taken or 10:24 26 proposed if there is an internal failing in systems or 27 servi ces; 28 (e) There is sufficient independent and objective 29 assurance as to the robustness of key processes across
+7 25 Q. If we look at the terms of reference at 6.3 of the 8 Governance Committee: 9 10 "The terms of reference detailed that the remit of the 10:24 11 Committee is to ensure that: 12 (a) there are effective and regularly reviewed 13 structures in place to support the effective 14 implementation and continued development of integrated 15 governance across the Trust; 10:24 16 (b) assessment of assurance systems for effective risk 17 management which provide a planned and systematic 18 approach to identifying, evaluating and responding to 19 risks and providing assurance that responses are 20 effecti ve; 10:24 21 (c) principal risks and significant gaps in controls 22 and assurances are considered by the Committee and 23 appropriately escalated to the Trust Board; 24 (d) timely reports are made to the Trust Board, 25 including recommendations and remedial action taken or 10:24 26 proposed if there is an internal failing in systems or 27 servi ces; 28 (e) There is sufficient independent and objective 29 assurance as to the robustness of key processes across

 1 all areas of governance; 2 (f) recommendations considered appropriate by the 3 Committee are made to the Trust Board, recognising that 4 financial governance is primarily dealt with by the 5 Audit Committee."
-10:2 6 7 So if we just go back up and look at a couple of these.
-8 So point (a), that there are "effective and regularly 9 reviewed structures in place to support the effective 10 implementation and continued development of integrated 10:2 11 governance across the Trust"; and then (c), for 12 example, "principal risks and significant gaps in 13 controls and assurances are considered by the Committee 14 and appropriately escalated to the Trust Board".
-15 10:2 16 They are quite broad terms of reference, and keeping in 17 mind that the Governance Committee deals with 18 governance as does the Board and director level deals 19 with operational aspects; sitting here today and 20 24 knowing what you now know about the Inquiry and the 10:2 21 evidence, which I'm sure you've had the opportunity to 10:2 21 10:2 evidence, which I'm sure you've had the opportunity to 10:2 22 evidence, which I'm sure you've had the opportunity to listen to some of or read some of it, do you feel that 10:2 22 23 evidence, which I'm sure you've had the opportunity to listen to some of or read some of it, do you feel that the terms of reference were able to be fulfilled by the 10:2 22 23 24 Α. evidence, which I'm sure you've had the opportunity to listen to some of or read some of it, do you feel that the terms of reference were able to be fulfilled by the Governance Committee based on the information they were 22232425 Α. evidence, which I'm sure you've had the opportunity to listen to some of or read some of it, do you feel that the terms of reference were able to be fulfilled by the Governance Committee based on the information they were provided with or perhaps not?

-26 Q. Now you said in your statement later on you can't know
+10:25 6 7 So if we just go back up and look at a couple of these.
+8 So point (a), that there are "effective and regularly 9 reviewed structures in place to support the effective 10 implementation and continued development of integrated 10:25 11 governance across the Trust"; and then (c), for 12 example, "principal risks and significant gaps in 13 controls and assurances are considered by the Committee 14 and appropriately escalated to the Trust Board".
+15 10:25 16 They are quite broad terms of reference, and keeping in 17 mind that the Governance Committee deals with 18 governance as does the Board and director level deals 19 with operational aspects; sitting here today and 20 knowing what you now know about the Inquiry and the 10:26 21 evidence, which I'm sure you've had the opportunity to 22 listen to some of or read some of it, do you feel that 23 the terms of reference were able to be fulfilled by the 24 Governance Committee based on the information they were 25 provided with or perhaps not?
+10:26 26 Α. I think the "perhaps not".
+The Governance Committee 27 was not provided with the information in light of what 28 we know now has come through the Inquiry.
+29 26 Q. Now you said in your statement later on you can't know